To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 Pack light!
 Scotland is not the easiest place to get around, and with uneven footing, you will want to have light bags you can quickly take with you!

 Share your itinerary with a friend!
-I always share my trip plans with my mom and my boyfriend (when we aren’t travelling together) I also make sure they can both track my on Find my Friends!
+I always share my trip plans with my mom and my boyfriend (when we aren’t traveling together) I also make sure they can both track me on Find My Friends!

 Get travel insurance!
 Honestly, you never know when something is going to happen, and in case of an emergency, it’s best to be covered.